Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/NTP/Retrieve Universal Time (UTC) by NTPClient library.rst

 --------------

 | Configure NTP client:
 | The NTPClient needs to use a UDP client for communications.
 A WiFiUDP client is declared and passed to the NTPClient constructor, along with an NTP server address, time zone offset in seconds, and update interval in milliseconds.
-If detailed configuration is not needed, just passing in the UDP client is also sufficient, refer to the “NTPClient” -> “Basic” example.
+If detailed configuration is not needed, just passing in the UDP client is also sufficient, refer to the "NTPClient" -> "Basic" example.

 .. code-block:: c++